ess-aar/CIS-566-final-project/README.md

 <details>
   <summary><b>User Interface</b></summary>
   <details>
-    <summary>Placing seeds</summary>
+    <summary>Placing seeds (Sakshi)</summary>
-  <p>To add some interactivity, we let the user place tiles as seeds for the WFC.
+  <br><p>To add some interactivity, we let the user place tiles as seeds for the WFC.
 The user can use the mouse by <b>clicking & draging</b> to populate the grid cells with tiles of any of the 4 features.
 The user can cycle through the tiles by clicking on the active seed tile preview on the upper right corner or by pressing <b>tab</b> on the keyboard.
   <br>Once the user is satisfied with the seed placements, they can start the WFC by pressing <b>enter</b> on the keyboard.</p>

 https://user-images.githubusercontent.com/90112787/204433411-c4f9f59a-9365-4ccc-abc7-859f3f20c5d6.mov

   </details>
   <details>
-    <summary>Restart and Clear Buttons</summary>
+    <summary>Restart and Clear Buttons (Nick)</summary>

-  <p>Buttons were added in this milestone as GUI elements for the tool.
+  <br><p>Buttons were added in this milestone as GUI elements for the tool.
 These are made using the UIDocument Unity feature, and expose two functions to the user: Restart and Clear.
 Clear empties the wave function collapse and grid, and thus results in a blank screen that the user can then paint different seeds onto.
 The Restart button restarts the wave function collapse algorithm with the same seeds, but due to the RNG nature of the algorithm and the possible tiles to place, generates a new board.
 Alternatively, if no seeds have been manually placed by the user, the button instead also regenerates the seeds randomly each button press.</p>

   The "Restart" and "Clear" buttons used in the Game mode: